lirancr/prisma-rays/README.md

 2. remove all folders in your migrations directory, only keep the `migration_lock.toml` file.
 3. run `npx rays prepare`

+## Prisma rays workflow

+With prisma rays your typical workflow will be to make changes to your model (by modifying `prisma.schema`).
+Convert these changes to migration steps and at any point in time apply them all.

+In production your workflow should typically be to simply apply your migrations.

 ## Configuration